 For a short procedure, the anesthetist may introduce a single dose of medication (the "bolus" technique).
 This will eventually wear off.
 Thereafter, the anesthetist may repeat the bolus provided the catheter remains undisturbed.
 For a prolonged effect, a continuous infusion of drugs may be employed.
 A common solution for epidural infusion in childbirth or for post-operative analgesia is 0.2% ropivacaine or 0.125% bupivacaine, with 2 μg/mL of fentanyl added.
 This solution is infused at a rate between 4 and 14 mL/hour, following a loading dose to initiate the nerve block.

 There are circumstances where the risks of an epidural are higher than normal.
-These
+These circumstances include:

-the anesthetic may impair blood supply to the thickened heart muscle.)
+- Certain heart-valve problems (such as aortic stenosis, where the vasodilation induced by the anesthetic may impair blood supply to the thickened heart muscle.)